 Google is the undisputed leader when it comes to search.
 It’s important to take advantage of the local search tools provided by Google — many of them free.
-A critical one is Google My Business.
+A critical one is Google Business Profile.

-Google My Business – The account on which you manage your online presence on Google, including Search, Maps and Posts.
+Google Business Profile – The account on which you manage your online presence on Google, including Search, Maps and Posts.

-Google My Business (GMB) is the online listing and profile for your business that you control and can use to tell your business’s story.
+Google Business Profile (GBP) is the online listing for your business that you control and can use to tell your business’s story.
 But first, you must claim it if you haven’t already.
 “Claiming” is a verification process that confirms you are the true owner of the business.
 Once approved, you’ll have control of your account and be able to make edits and post content.

-Some of the things associated with a GMB account are:
+Some of the things associated with a GBP account are: